Habitable zone: Extrasolar discoveries

 A 2015 review concluded that the exoplanets Kepler-62f, Kepler-186f and Kepler-442b were likely the best candidates for being potentially habitable.
 These are at a distance of 990, 490 and 1,120 light-years away, respectively.
 Of these, Kepler-186f is closest in size to Earth with 1.2 times Earth's radius, and it is located towards the outer edge of the habitable zone around its red dwarf star.
 Among nearest terrestrial exoplanet candidates, Tau Ceti e is 11.9 light-years away.
 It is in the inner edge of its planetary system's habitable zone, giving it an estimated average surface temperature of 68 C.

 Studies that have attempted to estimate the number of terrestrial planets within the circumstellar habitable zone tend to reflect the availability of scientific data.
-A 2013 study by Ravi Kumar Kopparapu put ηe, the fraction of stars with planets in the CHZ, at 0.48, meaning that there may be roughly 95–180 billion habitable planets in the Milky Way.
+A 2013 study by Ravi Kumar Kopparapu put ηe, the fraction of stars with planets in the HZ, at 0.48, meaning that there may be roughly 95–180 billion habitable planets in the Milky Way.
 However, this is merely a statistical prediction; only a small fraction of these possible planets have yet been discovered.

 Previous studies have been more conservative.
 In 2011, Seth Borenstein concluded that there are roughly 500 million habitable planets in the Milky Way.
-NASA's Jet Propulsion Laboratory 2011 study, based on observations from the Kepler mission, raised the number somewhat, estimating that about "1.4 to 2.7 percent" of all stars of spectral class F, G, and K are expected to have planets in their CHZs.
+NASA's Jet Propulsion Laboratory 2011 study, based on observations from the Kepler mission, raised the number somewhat, estimating that about "1.4 to 2.7 percent" of all stars of spectral class F, G, and K are expected to have planets in their HZs.